Article

 If you feel like your toolset does not fully meet your needs, try some of the ones that are on our list of top product management tools.

-What are the most important skills for a product manager to have?
+Most important skills for a product manager

 Product managers are often perceived as multiskilled characters.
 They have to know the basics of programming, UX, marketing, finances, and a lot more.